We have good news: Checking your own credit doesn’t count against you.

 - Collection actions

 That’s helpful, especially if you’re worried about identity theft or fraud.
 A credit monitoring service could alert you right away if a new credit account is opened in your name that you didn’t authorize.

 But there’s a catch.
-Credit monitoring services don’t always furnish FICO credit scores.
+Credit monitoring services don’t always furnish FICO Scores.
 They may offer VantageScores instead.

-VantageScores are an alternative scoring model that’s used by a growing number of lenders.
-But they aren’t as widely accepted as FICO scores.
-So if you’re interested in getting your FICO score, a credit monitoring service may not be much help.
+VantageScores are an alternative scoring model that are used by a growing number of lenders.
+But they aren’t as widely accepted as FICO Scores.
+So if you’re interested in getting your FICO Score, a credit monitoring service may not be much help.

 If you’re on a budget, there’s good news.
 It’s possible that you could check your credit scores for free if you have a credit card.

 A number of top credit card issuers offer free FICO Scores monthly to cardmembers.
 Discover also offers free FICO Scores even if you don’t have a Discover credit card.